devasenan134/devasenan134/README.md

 - 👋 Hi, I’m @devasenan134
 <!-- - 👀 I’m interested in Artificial Intelligence -->
-- 🌱 I’m currently learning Machine Learning and Docker
+- 🌱 I’m currently learning Machine Learning
 <!-- - 💞️ I’m looking to collaborate on ... -->
 - 📫 How to reach me with my mail ID devasenan.murugan@gmail.com